HdrHistogram/HdrHistogram/README.md

 HdrHistogram: A High Dynamic Range (HDR) Histogram

-This project currently include Java, C, and C# implementations of HdrHistogram, all of which share common concenpts and data representation capabolities.
+This project currently includes Java, C, and C# implementations of HdrHistogram, all of which share common concenpts and data representation capabolities.